By Saima Baig

 India’s British rulers first codified offences against religion in 1860, which were then expanded in 1927.
 When Pakistan become a separate country, it inherited these laws; and decided to keep them.
 In the 1980s, Zia ul Haq added more clauses to this ridiculous and frankly unnecessary law.

-Over the years, this law been used to put people in jail (Aasia Bibi has been in jail for over seven years, with a death sentence hanging over her head).
+Over the years, this law been used to put people in jail (Aasia Bibi has now been acquitted by a Pakistani court after being in jail for over seven years, with a death sentence hanging over her head).
 The mere concept of blasphemy has been used to murder people (Salman Taseer, who was trying to help Aasia Bibi, was murdered by his own security guard), settle personal scores (Mashal Khan was murdered by a group of people because he was speaking against his University’s administration), and seek revenge.
 General vigilante justice has become the norm.
 A Christian couple was burned alive in 2014 by a mob of 1200 people when they were accused of blasphemy.

 In July 2018, once again blasphemy was used against Sindhi artist Qutub Rind.
 Qutub had rented a flat in Lahore.
 There was a disagreement with the landlord regarding rent and, lo and behold, blasphemy allegations were bandied about.
 Rind was tortured and murdered.